HomeA-Z of Cosmetic Ingredients and TermsVitamin D

 Sunlight acts on the skin to produce vitamin D. Vitamin D is essential for good health, in particular to maintain healthy bones.

-When exposed to the sun it is still important to behave sensibly, and protect the skin from the harmful effects of UV rays, including the appropriate use of sunscreens.
+When exposed to the sun, it is very important to protect the skin from the harmful effects of UV rays, including the appropriate use of sunscreens.

 Was this page helpful